-- Public cloud: Here, the resources and services provided by third-party service providers are available to customers via the Internet.
+- Public Cloud: Here, the resources and services that are provided by third-party service providers are available to customers via the Internet.

-- Hybrid cloud: It is a combination of both public and private cloud types.
-The decision whether to run the services on public or private depends on some parameters such as the sensitivity of the data and applications, industry certifications and required standards, etc.
+- Hybrid Cloud: It is a combination of public and private cloud types.
+The decision whether to run the services on public or private networks depends on some parameters such as the sensitivity of the data and applications, industry certifications, required standards, etc.

 Types of AWS Services

-Elastic Load Balancing: It automatically distributes the incoming application traffic across multiple instances at multiple availability zones.
+Elastic Load Balancing automatically distributes application traffic among multiple instances across different availability zones.

 Learn more about AWS by enrolling in this AWS Training in New York to get ahead in your career!

-- EC2: It is a virtual server that provides resizable compute capacity on the cloud.
+- EC2: EC2 is a virtual server that provides resizable computing capacity on the cloud platform.

 - Elastic Beanstalk: It is an application container used for deploying and managing containers.
 It creates an environment for working with web applications.